Neuropsychology Diagnostic and Testing Center

 - Psychological Consequences of Various Medical Conditions

 Our Neuropsychologists operate as child and family advocates for academic placement and accommodations.
-The team has extensive expertise in establishing goals and appropriate placement within the academic environment.
 The team is experienced as advocates for parents at Individual Educational Plan (IEP) meetings, domain hearings, and school placement meetings.